Synergex/Baconography/README.markdown

 # What to do if things break
 *   Make an issue for it here on github
 *   Make a posting on [the Baconography subreddit](http://reddit.com/r/baconography)
-*   Send messages on reddit to either hippiehunter or madkat
+*   Send messages on reddit to either hippiehunter or madkatalpha

 # Things we can do right now
 *   Store Links and Comments for offline viewing [Using KitaroDB](http://www.kitarodb.com)